HotDB-Community/hotdb-documents/docs/en/latest/cross-idc-disaster-recovery.md

 Step 11: Dynamic loading.

 Step 12.
-Check whether the topologic graph and various monitoring indicators are normal, and check whether all the heartbeat is monitored by executing the show @@ heartbeat command through management port of compute node in the current active IDC.
+Check whether the topologic graph and various monitoring indicators are normal, and check whether all the heartbeat is monitored by executing the `show @@heartbeat` command through management port of compute node in the current active IDC.

 ##### Scenario Three: Make the original master center as the active IDC